pahuja1818/refer2career2/README.md

+Requirements-------------
+1. Node
+2. Angular
+3. Ionic

+How to Run?
+1. Clone the repository in local machine.
+2. Run "npm intsall" to install the required dependencies.
+3. Run "ng serve" to start the app on localhost on port 4200.
+4. Run "npm start" to start the server on port 8084.

+How to edit?
+ -Make your seperate branch and push there not in master!

 **Edit a file, create a new file, and clone from Bitbucket in under 2 minutes**

 When you're done, you can delete the content in this README and update the file with details for others getting started with your repository.